A duality of locally compact groups which does not involve the Haar measure: Definitions and notations

-Explicitly, $W^*(A)$ is the closure of the image of $A$ under the universal representation.
+Explicitly, $W^*(A)$ is constructed as the weak closure of the image of $A$ under the universal representation.
 Moreover, it can be naturally identified with the second dual space of $A$.
 Therefore we often write just $A^{**}$ instead of $W^*(A)$, having in mind this enveloping algebra structure on $A^{**}$.

-A *-Banach algebra is norm dense in its \cst-envelope, and a \cst-algebra is ultraweakly dense in its von Neumann envelope.
-With a certain abuse of notation, we will also write $W^*(A)$ instead of $W^*(C^*(A))$ if $A$ is a Banach *-algebra.
+A Banach *-algebra (strictly speaking, its image) is norm dense in its \cst-envelope, and a \cst-algebra is ultraweakly dense in its von Neumann envelope.
+We will also write $W^*(A)$ instead of $W^*(C^*(A))$ if $A$ is a Banach *-algebra.